While you aren’t looking …

 That means, if we want to understand how this administration is attacking our environment, we have to look past the cable news and the social media posts.
 We have to look past the headlines and the talking points.

-Doug La Follette is a scholar, author, longtime environmental advocate, former state senator and the current Secretary of State of the state of Wisconsin.
+Doug La Follette is a scholar, author, longtime environmental advocate, former state senator and the current Secretary of State of the state of Wisconsin; opinions are his own.

 (0) comments